aliceDuhem/LaserClosedLoop/README.md

 6. You should now have the repository checked out locally.
 7. Using the IDE (e.g. IntelliJ/Eclipse) of your choice, open up your local repository and make changes to the answer files.

-**How to commit and push your changes to GitHub for it to be evaluated:**
+**How to commit and push your changes to GitHub (Must run this each time you intend on pushing local changes to GitHub, it would not sync changes automatically):**

 1. Open up Command Line/Terminal and navigate to your repository by executing this command –
 `$ cd Desktop/LaserClosedLoop/<Your Repository without the brackets>`